-62 UNHCR, 'Tunis Conclusions' (2014), para 5, p.
+58 UNHCR, 'Tunis Conclusions' (2014), para.
+5, p.
 3.

-63 Ibid, p.
+59 Ibid, p.
 6; see also UNHCR Guidelines No. 5 (2020), para 81.

-64 Ibid, p.
+60 Ibid, p.
 7.

-opinion, national or social origin, ethnicity, property, birth or inheritance, disability, sexual orientation or gender identity, or other real or perceived status, characteristic or affiliation.

-6.2.
-Each State is bound by the principle of non-discrimination between its nationals, regardless of whether they acquired nationality at birth or subsequently, and whether they have one or multiple nationalities.

-other opinion, national or social origin, property, birth or other status."

-1961 Convention, Art.
-9:

-"A Contracting State may not deprive any person or group of persons of their nationality on racial, ethnic, religious or political grounds."

-CERD, Art.
-5(d)(iii):

-"In compliance with the fundamental obligations laid down in article 2 of this Convention, States Parties undertake to prohibit and to eliminate racial discrimination in all its forms and to guarantee the right of everyone, without distinction as to race, colour, or national or ethnic origin, to equality before the law, notably in the enjoyment of the following rights: [...] (d) Other civil rights, in particular: [...] (iii) The right to nationality [...]."

 ECN, Art.
-5(1):

-"The rules of a State Party on nationality shall not contain distinctions or include any practice which amount to discrimination on the grounds of sex, religion, race, colour or national or ethnic origin."
+5(1): "The rules of a State Party on nationality shall not contain distinctions or include any practice which amount to discrimination on the grounds of sex, religion, race, colour or national or ethnic origin."
 ECN, Art.
-5(2):

-"Each State Party shall be guided by the principle of non-discrimination between its nationals, whether they are nationals by birth or have acquired its nationality subsequently."
+5(2): "Each State Party shall be guided by the principle of non-discrimination between its nationals, whether they are nationals by birth or have acquired its nationality subsequently."
 ECN, Art.
-17(1):

-"Nationals of a State Party in possession of another nationality shall have, in the territory of that State Party in which they reside, the same rights and duties as other nationals of that State Party."
+17(1): "Nationals of a State Party in possession of another nationality shall have, in the territory of that State Party in which they reside, the same rights and duties as other nationals of that State Party."
 UNHCR Guidelines No. 5, para.
-77:

-"Article 9 [of the 1961 Convention] applies irrespective of whether or not statelessness would result from the deprivation."
+77: "Article 9 [of the 1961 Convention] applies irrespective of whether or not statelessness would result from the deprivation."
 UNHCR Guidelines No. 5, para.
-111:

-"States should take steps to ensure that the practical effort of withdrawal of nationality is not that certain groups (e.g., ethnic or religious minorities) are disproportionately affected by
+111 : "States should take steps to ensure that the practical effort of withdrawal of nationality is not that certain groups (e.g., ethnic or religious minorities) are disproportionately affected by laws and policies on and practices of withdrawal of nationality.
+Such discriminatory effect on a particular group may be present even when legislation in the State contains strong safeguards against statelessness."

-- 42. The prohibition of discrimination is one of the foundational tenets of international human rights law.
+- 41. The prohibition of discrimination is one of the foundational tenets of international human rights law.
 UDHR Article 1 declares that "all human beings are born free and equal in dignity and rights" and Article 2 provides that all rights shall be enjoyed without discrimination.
 The rights to equality and non-discrimination are enshrined in all the core international and regional human rights treaties.
-Article 2 of the two Covenants (ICCPR65 and ICESCR66) obligate State parties to ensure that Covenant rights are exercised without any discrimination or distinction of any kind as to "race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status". - 43.
+Article 2 of the two Covenants (ICCPR61 and ICESCR62) obligate State parties to ensure that Covenant rights are exercised without any discrimination or distinction of any kind as to "race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status". - 42.
 Further, as set out in the table above, Article 26 of the ICCPR protects every person's equality before the law and prohibits discrimination on any ground.
 Importantly, Article 26 is autonomous from Article 2.
-It does not only ensure freedom from discrimination in relation to enjoyment of Convention rights (as Article 2 does), it also "prohibits discrimination in law or in fact in any field regulated and protected by public authorities".67 This would include any measures related to the deprivation of nationality. - 44.
-The prohibition of discrimination is also a foundational, guiding principle of the issue-specific international human rights treaties.68 As articulated by the Committee on the Elimination of Racial Discrimination, "non-discrimination, together with equality before the law and equal protection of the law without any discrimination, constitutes a basic principle in the protection of human rights."69 Article 1(3) of the CERD stipulates that "[n]othing in this Convention may be interpreted as affecting in any way the legal provisions of States Parties concerning nationality, citizenship or naturalization, provided that such provisions do not discriminate against any particular nationality".
-Nevertheless, practice has shown that Article 1(3) does not allow for discrimination on any of the grounds identified in Article 1(1) with regards to the right to nationality
+It does not only ensure freedom from discrimination in relation to enjoyment of Convention rights (as Article 2 does), it also "prohibits discrimination in law or in fact in any field regulated and protected by public authorities".63 This would include any measures related to the deprivation of nationality.

-65 International Covenant on Civil and Political Rights (ICCPR), adopted 16 December 1966, entered into force 23 March 1976, 999 UNTS 171.

-66 International Covenant on Economic, Social and Cultural Rights (ICESCR), adopted 16 December 1966, entered into force 3 January 1976, 993 UNTS 3.
+61 International Covenant on Civil and Political Rights (ICCPR), adopted 16 December 1966, entered into force 23 March 1976, 999 UNTS 171.
+62 International Covenant on Economic, Social and Cultural Rights (ICESCR), adopted 16 December 1966, entered into force 3 January 1976, 993 UNTS 3.